drekka/Alchemic/README.md

 @end
 ```

 The `AcInitiailizer(...)` macro tells Alchemic that when it needs to create an instance of MyClass, it should use the `initWithOtherObject:` initializer.
 The first argument to this macro is required and specifies the initializer selector.
-After that is a series of `zero or more AcArg(...)` macros which define where to get the value for each argument that the selector has.
+After that is a series of zero or more `AcArg(...)` macros which define where to get the value for each argument that the selector declares.

-`AcInitializer(...)` takes all the same macros that can be used with `AcRegister(...)` to define various attributes of the instance that will be created.
+`AcInitializer(...)` can also take all the same macros that can be used with `AcRegister(...)` to define various attributes of the instance that will be created.
 In fact, there is no need to use `AcRegister(...)` at all as the arguments for it will be ignored when there is an `AcInitializer(...)` macro present.

 ### AcArg(type, value, ...)